High-protein pancakes made without flour. This blender recipe for banana cottage cheese pancakes is healthy, easy, and delicious.

 Will I be able to taste the cottage cheese?

 Nope!
-You won’t taste the cottage cheese in these pancakes.
+You won’t taste the cottage cheese in these tasty high-protein pancakes.

 Can I do this without a blender?